 Isolation has resulted in a lot more one-on-one bonding time with our pets, but as restrictions continue to ease, how can we reassure our dogs of our love and affection?
 A key concern is that we will see a rise in the number of dogs suffering from separation anxiety.
-Separation anxiety can lead to constant howling, crying, trained dogs having accidents and digging at the door (trying to escape).
+Separation anxiety can lead to constant howling, crying, trained dogs having accidents, and digging at the door (trying to escape).

 Tip: is to try to ease back to old habits, don’t jump from extreme to extreme.
 If your dog has been spending more time inside with you during quarantine, it’s time to start increasing their outdoor time again to ease them back into your normal routine.
-You can also start desensitising triggers which can upset your dog.
-This includes things like jingling car keys, putting on your work shoes and picking up your handbag, as dogs become conditioned to know that you’re about to leave.
+You can also start desensitizing triggers that can upset your dog.
+This includes things like jingling car keys, putting on your work shoes, and picking up your handbag, as dogs become conditioned to know that you’re about to leave.
 These associations can make your pet anxious before you’ve even left the house.
 Therefore, start doing these things at home now, but don’t actually leave, so that your dog doesn’t form negative associations with these common leaving movements.

 One of the great websites we have come across is Dog Share.
-It’s an online community that helps to connect local fellow dog owners, dog experts as well as individuals who don’t have a dog but have time to help care for one when our schedules are jam packed.
-Their mission is to facilitate introductions amongst dog owners, providing an avenue to support extra affection, exercise and companionship for our dogs (and ourselves!).
+It’s an online community that helps to connect local fellow dog owners, dog experts as well as individuals who don’t have a dog but have time to help care for one when our schedules are jam-packed.
+Their mission is to facilitate introductions amongst dog owners, providing an avenue to support extra affection, exercise, and companionship for our dogs (and ourselves!).

 5. Dogs need social interaction just as much as we do

 The importance of socialisation for better mental health has never been more obvious until social distancing became the new norm.
-As our dogs are instinctively social animals, it is crucial that we let them play with their own kind even when we are stuck at home.
+As our dogs are instinctively social animals, it is crucial that we let them play with their kind even when we are stuck at home.

-For more information on some great dog parks in Melbourne, checkout the button below:
+For more information on some great dog parks in Melbourne, check out the button below:

 Our tip for taking your dog to the dog park: Bring some treats along with you to help retrieve your dog at the end of their play if they need an incentive to come home!
-We recommend our Bell & Bone Freeze Dried range as each flavour contains sardine which can be sniffed out from a far and will draw your pup back in easily.
+We recommend our Bell & Bone Freeze Dried range as each flavour contains sardine which can be sniffed out from afar and will draw your pup back in easily.

 We also recommend looking into dog-friendly workspaces or encouraging a dog-friendly working environment when things start to go back to normal.
-If you need some help convincing your boss, just let him know that it is proven that having a dog in your workspace actually makes you more productive!
+If you need some help convincing your boss, just let him know that it is proven that having a dog in your workspace makes you more productive!
 Check this out, it’s worth a shot!